 Procedure Typical Service Interval Comments Pump down of Vacuum / Reactivation Interval 6-18 months The touch screen indicates how many hours the system run and when it is necessary to re-pump the vacuum space as this will deteriorate over time.
 Please note that the vacuum space in 3m transfer lines will deteriorate faster than the standard 1.5m lines (due to volume differences) so these Cryostreams may need more regular pumping.
 Details about the vacuum pump down and reactivation procedure are found in 0.
 For signs of vacuum deterioration, see Cryostream Troubleshooting Guide.
 Replacement of Line Drier 6-12 months Replacement of the line drier units are recommended as they will eventually become saturated with water vapour from the nitrogen supply.
-Service of Dry Air Compressor 12,000 Hours The touch screen indicates how many hours the dry air compressor has been operational and when the service is required.
-A Service Kit can be obtained from Oxford Cryosystems or your local agent.
-Dewar Cleaning 2-3 months Replacing diaphragms in the gas pump 10000-12000 hours The touch screen indicates how many hours the dry air compressor has been operational and when the service is required.
+Service of Dry Air Compressor (Using GSM Service Kit) 12,000 Hours The touch screen indicates how many hours the dry air compressor has been operational and when the service is required.
+The required parts are included in the GSM Service Kit.
+All Cryostreams come with a GSM Service Kit included, and more can be purchased from Oxford Cryosystems or your local agent.
+Dewar Cleaning 2-3 months Replacing diaphragms in the gas pump (Using GSM Service Kit) 10000-12000 hours The touch screen indicates how many hours the dry air compressor has been operational and when the service is required.
 Split or worn diaphragms will cause premature ice blockages in the system.
-Replacement diaphragms can be obtained from Oxford Cryosystems or your local agent.
+A Replacement Diaphragms are included in the GSM Service Kit.
+All Cryostreams come with a GSM Service Kit included, and more can be purchased from Oxford Cryosystems or your local agent.